neumino/neumino.github.io/movies.md

-### The Wrath of God
+### The Lost Girls
-*Released on 2022-06-15, vote average 4.6*
+*Released on 2022-06-17, vote average 7.7*

-Convinced the tragic deaths of her loved ones were orchestrated by a famous novelist she worked for, Luciana turns to a journalist to expose her truth.
+Inspired by the classic tale of Peter Pan, The Lost Girls chronicles four generations of Darling women as they struggle in the aftermath of their adventures with Peter Pan in Neverland.
+Like her grandmother and her mother Jane before her, Wendy must escape Pan’s hold on her and the promise he desperately wants her to keep.
+As her daughter Berry comes into Peter’s orbit, Wendy must fight to save her relationship with her daughter while reconciling her legacy.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/rCl3iDhNdms?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/j3g18XVwCaM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>